L&D employees using an LMS integration

 5. Help them understand expectations and how success will be measured.

-5. Focus on diversity initatives
+5. Focus on diversity initiatives

 6. Review and assess their performance

 During these reviews, provide feedback on what they're doing well and identify areas for improvement.
-This helps ensure they are on track and help you identify areas where additional training may be necessary.
+This helps ensure they are on track and help you identify areas where additional manager training may be necessary.

-Build the next generation of leaders for your organization
+Build the next generation of leaders for your organization through manager training

-15 resources to build great managers
+15 resources to build leadership skills for new managers

 • Managers - Rework by Google.
 It's a compendium of practices, research, ideas and essays on management, organization, and leadership.